cararthompson/monochromeR/README.md

 ### Bugs and queries

-I?ve done my best to make the functions in this package user-friendly, and to make the error messages easy to understand.
-If you come across a bug or an error message that doesn?t make sense, or if there?s something you think would make this package better, [please let me know](https://github.com/cararthompson/monochromeR/issues)!
+I’ve done my best to make the functions in this package user-friendly, and to make the error messages easy to understand.
+If you come across a bug or an error message that doesn’t make sense, or if there’s something you think would make this package better, [please let me know](https://github.com/cararthompson/monochromeR/issues)!